 Your kitchen is the heart of your home - so it needs a personality as unique as yours.
-While neutral colours are traditional for kitchen design, a pop of pattern can lift your space into a whole new design dimension.
+While neutral colors are traditional for kitchen design, a pop of pattern can lift your space into a whole new design dimension.

 For the real pattern-lover, the kitchen floor is an ideal place to let geometric tiles go wild.
-While a tiled floor can be overwhelming in a small or heavily-decorated space, airier kitchens are primed for tessellated patterns that will have guests’ eyes turned downwards for all the right reasons.
+While a tiled floor can be overwhelming in a small or heavily-decorated space, airier kitchens are primed for tessellating patterns that will have guests’ eyes turned downwards for all the right reasons.

 Not ready to commit to a fully-tiled floor?
-Indulge in the geometric trend with colourful textiles featuring repeating and bold patterns.
+Indulge in the geometric trend with colorful textiles featuring repeating and bold patterns.
 Decide on a pattern set and match designs across kitchen curtains, blinds, seat cushions, throw pillows, table cloths and tea towels to form a cohesive style that can easily be changed later down the line.
 An area rug is always a good and non-permanent idea to incorporate geometric prints to any room.

 A pendant light can steal the show in a modern, minimalist kitchen – particularly when it uses geometric shapes to its advantage.
 From striking wire structures to multi-faceted fabric shades, these quirky accents can add an isometric edge to your kitchen with geometric designs.

-Whether you opt for eye-catching patterned cabinet fronts or choose to alternate neutral and coloured doors to create your own statement, cabinets can quickly become geometric wall art in their own rights.
+Whether you opt for eye-catching patterned cabinet fronts or choose to alternate neutral and colored doors to create your own statement, cabinets can quickly become geometric wall art in their own rights.
 Try mixing neutral-toned and wooden fronts for a striking yet timeless look.

 Geometry isn’t just about the little details.
 Add a subtle pattern to your kitchen design by cleverly placing cabinets and shelves.
 Go modern with sleek, symmetrical wall units, or take your kitchen in a quirkier direction with exposed asymmetrical shelving.
 If you choose to go with symmetry, opting for built-in appliances will add to the effect.
 Built-in appliances integrate seamlessly to your cabinets, creating a smooth and endless surface.